himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

   multiple inputs and picture-by-picture (ex: I can't do a horizontal + vertical 1080p setup, even using pbp because it will center each one).
 - The dpi is slightly bigger than if I got the *common* size/pixel monitors.
+- Any *curving* or other physical attributes another monitor form factor has.
 ### Conclusion